-Back when I was a youngster, say my late teens to early 20’s, my friends and I only knew of a few standard units of measurement when it came to pot.
-When things were really hard, we would scrounge up enough couch change or sell our copies of NBA Jam to throw down on a nickle bag, or “nick” as we called them.
+Back when I was a youngster, say my late teens to early 20’s, my friends and I knew of only a few standard units of measurement when it came to pot.
+When money was really tight we would scrounge up enough couch change or sell our SNES copies of NBA Jam to throw down on a nickle bag, or “nick” as we called them.
 This was when tolerances (and expectations) were low, and thereby 5 dollars could get you a blunts worth of weed for a nice evening session or two.

 Grams are typically the smallest amount of weed that you can buy.
 Again, refer to my anecdote of buying “nicks” and “dimebags” as these are typically one gram sacks (depending on how generous your dealer is).
 Some people may screw you over and sell you less; however, a gram is pretty standard if you’re purchasing smaller quantities.